Mouth of the Architect: Biography

 Their fourth full-length album, Dawning, was released in June 2013.
 Recorded at Brooks' studio in Michigan, the album was self-produced by Brookes and Lakes.
 A US/Canada tour with Intronaut and Scale the Summit and a headlining European tour took place that summer with Lakes filling in for Schindel during both legs of the tour on guitar.
 Lakes soon replaced Schindel as a full-time member.

 Their fifth full-length album, Path of Eight, released in October 2016, was recorded live in the bands' rehearsal space in Dayton over a weekend.
 It is a concept album "about a soul leaving the body after death, traveling through space and time, past the gods, to be torn apart into the nothingness from which we came".

 On 28 March 2018, the band announced the departure of Steve Brooks on their Facebook page and that founding member Alex Vernon had rejoined the band.
+On 20 April 2019 the band played their first, and seemingly only, gig with the new line-up (including the returning Vernon) at a festival in Gainesville, Florida, debuting 3 new songs.
+Since then it would seem the band are no longer active.
+Since 2022, Watkins has been a member of band called Oldspeak.

 Schindel, Vernon, Mann and Brooks have been members of the band Twelve Tribes at various points in the past.